Azure/Azure-Sentinel/Solutions/Recorded Future/Playbooks/readme.md

 ![](Images/2023-04-18-16-39-00.png)

-## Activate Analytic Rules for IoC detection
+## Activate Automation Rules for IoC enrichment
-Automatically enrich IOCs in incidents by following the steps below:
+Automatically enrich IOCs in all created incidents by following the steps below:

 1. Open Microsoft Sentinel.
 2. Go to Automation and select *Create Automation rule*